Excursions to UNSW Physics

 In some cases you might be able to do something similar, but we see our service as being of use because:

-- Much of our equipment is not found in schools, or if it is, there might only be one of each.
+- Much of our equipment is not found in schools, or if it is, there might only be a limited number.

-- We can provide up to 72 sets of data logging equipment and 36 sets of equipment for each prac.
-Eg, we have 36 Photoelectric effect devices and 36 spectrometers.
+- We can provide up to 72 sets of data loggers and sensors, and 36 sets of specialised equipment for each activity.

 - We prepare the material and worksheets, provide demonstrators and run the experiments for you.

-- We add the experience of coming to a working university Physics school, connecting with real Physics researchers and seeing real Physics labs.
+- We add the experience of coming to a working university physics school, connecting with real physics researchers and seeing real physics laboratories.

 What dates are available?